Universal Pansharpening Model: Experimental Results

-To verify the superiority of our universal pansharpening paradigm, we initially generalize all pretrained models from SegGF~\cite{wang2025deep} for unseen scene generalization, which is captured by the GaoFen-2 satellite but excluded in PSBench.
-Results in Tab.~\ref{tab:SegGF} show that FoundPS-L significantly outperforms all the task-specific methods.
-Moreover, we utilize all models to generalize on the datasets captured by the Quickbird satellite, as shown in Tab.~\ref{tab:quickbrid}.
-Besides, the visualizations on both scale across these datasets are presented in Fig.~\ref{exp:genGF_reduced}, Fig.~\ref{exp:genQB_reduced}, Fig.~\ref{exp:genGF_full}, and Fig.~\ref{exp:genQB_full}.
-Evidently, our method retains substantial advantages over both traditional and deep-learning methods.
+To verify the generalization capability of our universal pansharpening paradigm, we evaluate all pretrained models on external public datasets without retraining.
+Specifically, SegGF~\cite{wang2025deep}, which is captured by GaoFen-2 and excluded from PSBench, is utilized to assess unseen-scene generalization.
+QuickBird~\cite{ma2020pan} and the Jilin-series and SkySat-series datasets from PanScale~\cite{cao2026cross} are further adopted to evaluate cross-satellite generalization.
+As reported in Tab.~\ref{tab:zero}, UniPS consistently and significantly outperforms all task-specific methods across these unseen scenarios.
+Visual comparisons are presented in Fig.~\ref{exp:genGF_reduced} and Fig.~\ref{exp:genGF_full} for reduced and full scales, respectively, with additional results provided in Appendix~\ref{sec:suppl_D}.
+These results demonstrate that our method retains substantial advantages over existing methods when generalized to unseen scenes and satellites.